 Age: Dec. at 39 (1809-1848)

-Missak Manouchian was a French-Armenian poet and communist activist.
+For the Manouchian Group, see FTP-MOI Missak Manouchian (Western Armenian: Միսաք Մանուշեան; pronounced [misɑkʰ manuʃjɑn], 1 September 1906 – 21 February 1944) was a French-Armenian poet and communist activist.
 An Armenian Genocide survivor, he moved to France from an orphanage in Lebanon in 1925.
 He was active in communist Armenian literary circles.
-During World War II, he became the military commissioner of FTP-MOI, a group consisting of European immigrants, including many Jews, in the Paris region who carried out assassinations and bombings of Nazi targets.
-According to one author, the Manouchian group was the most active group during the French Resistance.
-Manouchian and many of his comrades were arrested in November 1943 executed by the Nazis in Fort Mont-Valérien.
-He is widely considered a hero of the French Resistance. ...more on Wikipedia
+During World War II, he became the military commissioner of FTP-MOI, a group consisting of European immigrants, including many Jews, in the Paris region which carried out assassinations and bombings of Nazi targets.
+According to one author, the Manouchian group was the most active French Resistance group.
+Manouchian and many of his comrades were ...more on Wikipedia

 Age: Dec. at 38 (1906-1944)